 Ingredients

-- 3-3 ¼ cup organic unbleached white flour can sub for up to half whole wheat, including freshly ground
+- 3 - 3 ¼ cups organic unbleached white flour can sub for up to half whole wheat, including freshly ground

-- 4 tablespoons sugar or 2 Tablespoons honey if using honey, add it into the wet, not dry ingredients
+- 4 tablespoons sugar or 2 tablespoons honey

 - ¾ cup sourdough starter fed in last 24-36 hours, but has doubled since you fed it